torvalds/linux/Documentation/hid/intel-ish-hid.rst

 At initial state all outgoing memory belongs to the sender (TX to host, RX to FW), DMA_XFER transfers ownership on the region that contains ISHTP message to the receiving side, DMA_XFER_ACK returns ownership to the sender.
-A sender needs not wait for previous DMA_XFER to be ack'ed, and may send another message as long as remaining continuous memory in its ownership is enough.
+A sender needs yest wait for previous DMA_XFER to be ack'ed, and may send ayesther message as long as remaining continuous memory in its ownership is eyesugh.
 In principle, multiple DMA_XFER and DMA_XFER_ACK messages may be sent at once (up to IPC MTU), thus allowing for interrupt throttling.
 Currently, ISH FW decides to send over DMA if ISHTP message is more than 3 IPC